xopxe/Toribio/docs/1-Tutorial.md

 ## Remote controlled robot

 We will do a remote controlled robot.
+The idea is that we want to control a two-wheled differential robot using the mouse on another machine.
+We will see two methods: one using the Lumen's proxy service, and explicitly opening a socket.

+### Remote control using a proxy

+This is is the simplest method.
+The proxy task provided with Lumen allows a Toribio to receiv events from another Toribio instance, trough a network.
+Thus the ""remote control"" Toribio only have to start the proxy task and load the mouse device, and the "robot" Toribio can receive mouse events as if they were local.

+There is no need to write code for the remote control, everything is achieved trough configuration:

+    deviceloaders.mice.load = true
+    tasks.proxy.load = true

+The robot will have a task (named rcp_bot.lua) that will use the proxy service to receive the mouse events.
+For thge moment, we will only show how to receive the mouse events without actually moving the motors.
+The configuration file will have the following:

+    tasks.rcp_bot.load = true
+    tasks.rcp_bot.rc_ip = "192.168.1.100"
+    tasks.rcp_bot.rc_port = 1985 --default port for proxy

+The rcp_bot.lua file to place in the tasks/ folder is the following:

+    local M = {}
+    local toribio = require 'toribio'
+    local sched = require 'sched'
+    local proxy = require 'tasks/proxy'

+    M.init = function(conf)
+    	local waitd = proxy.new_remote_waitd(conf.rc_ip, conf.rc_port, {
+    		emitter = {'mice:/dev/input/mice'},
+    		events = {'move', 'leftbutton'},
+    	})

+    	local left, right = 0, 0
+    	sched.sigrun(waitd, function(_, _, _, event, v1, v2)
+    		print (event, v1, v2)
+    	end)
+    end

+    return M

+The "robot" will print `'move', x, y` as the mouse is moved and `'leftbutton', 'true'` when the left button is clicked and `'leftbutton', 'false'` when released.

-One instance of toribio will read inputs from the mouse, and generate commands over a UDP link to a Toribio instance in a robot with two motors (left and rigth).
+This method is very convenient, but does not adapt very well for a remote control: the robot is the one connecting to the control, which is somehow backwards.
+We will implement a more traditional remote control application next.
+In this implementation one instance of toribio will read inputs from the mouse (the task rc_control), and generate commands over a UDP link to a Toribio instance in a robot (task rc\_robot) which will receive and parse the commands.

 ### Remote Control